Company Culture Quotes: 27 Experts Offer Their Advice

 “Our team is always so excited when we onboard newbies.
 It’s like getting a new sibling – that you actually like.
 We do team interviews for potential new hires to make sure that the person we’re bringing in is not only a good fit technically but culturally as well.
 Since the whole team is very active in the selection process, it creates a lot of excitement when we finally bring someone in.
 We have their desk decorated for the first day, go to lunch and try to make our newest addition feel like a member of our family.”

 Matillion transforms data into cloud data warehouses to enable companies to make better decisions based on their data.
-We asked Dayna Shoemaker, Matillion’s Product Marketing Manager:
+We asked Dayna Shoemaker, Product Marketing Manager at Matillion:

 How are employees empowered to help shape the office culture?